 interview by Elmo

-How did you feel on the track this afternoon?
+How are you feeling on the track this weekend?

 I feel good.
 I’ve been training quite a bit for the last few months and not knowing where I stand against everybody.
 It’s good to be out there with everybody, and hopefully I will come out of here with some good points.

 What do you want to accomplish once the season comes to an end at Steel City?

 I want to be up front and to be one of the guys!
 I want to get good starts, stay out of trouble, and be there at the end.

 Is there any particular reason why you stopped wearing the Leatt Brace?

 I never felt comfortable wearing it.
 A lot of guys were hurting their shoulders because of the brace… There was nothing proven that shows it actually works, you know?
 I think you either believe in it and you wear it, or you don’t believe in it and you don’t wear it.